chhuang-one/sqxclib/doc/SqStorage.md

 The last parameter in sq_storage_remove_all() and Sq::Storage.removeAll() is SQL statement that exclude "DELETE FROM table_name".

 Note: SqQuery can generate SQL statement exclude "DELETE FROM table_name".
+Please see above "getAll (with SqQuery)".

 use C functions